labike/react-shop-backend-2/README.md

 ### React-Shop-Backend-2

-new backend system, it is simple, from https://github.com/labike/react-shop-backend, fix some bug
+new backend system, fix some bug, upgrade some syntax of ES5/6

 #### use